Start a conversation

 Travel Tips for Choquequirao Hike

-The Choquequirao Trek is a remote hike that takes you to the crown jewel of Incan Architecture.
-Known as the sister of Machu Picchu, this massive Inca site is three times bigger than its twin, Machu Picchu.
-Much of it is still covered by the dense jungle, with a lot left to be excavated and explored.
+The Choquequirao Trek is a remote hike that takes you to the jewel in the crown of Incan Architecture.
+Known as the little sister of Machu Picchu, this massive Inca site is three times bigger than its twin, Machu Picchu.
+Today, much of it is still covered by the dense jungle, which is still being excavated and explored.
 When you join the few that have tackled this challenging and isolated trek, you become part of the history of the rediscovery of these ruins.
-Challenge yourself and explore, as the true story behind this mysterious site is uncovered every single day.
+Challenge yourself and explore, the end result is the effort.

 The Choquequirao Trail is not just about the ruins at the end.
 The true highlight of this trek is the journey, which is simply magical.
-Find the trailhead in an isolated village, far from any city or town.
-You immediately follow a narrow path that hugs the mountain sides.
-The landscape is absolutely stunning and guarantees to take your breath away.
-Enveloping you along the way is an other worldly contrast of vibrant green mountains, with snow capped mountain tops peaking through soft rings of clouds that caress the summits.
+The trailhead in an isolated village, far far away from any city or town.
+Immediately follow a narrow path that hugs the mountain sides.
+The landscape is absolutely stunning and guarantees to delight and amaze.
+Along the way see contrasts of vibrant green mountains, with snow capped mountains peaking through soft rings of clouds that settle on the summits.
 This trek gets very little foot traffic because of its remoteness and difficulty.
-Therefore, the unique flora and fauna found here flourishes in its undisturbed natural environment.
-The Apumarac River winds its way through the rolling hills, gushing waters downstream.
-Expect rugged mountains, lush vegetation and crashing waterfalls to accompany you along this beguiling trail off the beaten trek.
+The unique flora and fauna found here flourishes in its undisturbed natural environment.
+The Apumarac River winds its way through the rolling hills, gushing its waters downstream.
+Rugged mountains, lush vegetation and crashing waterfalls accompany you along this beguiling trail that takes off the beaten track.

 Choquequirao with Orange Nation

-When trekking with Orange Nation, you get to camp under star studded skies in isolated villages.
-If the season permits, you can pick your own vegetables like corn for dinner.
+When trekking with Orange Nation, camp under star studded skies in isolated villages.
+If the season permits, why not pick your own vegetables like corn for dinner.
 Embrace the outdoors in comfort and style, sleeping in spacious Eureka tents and indulging in elaborate, delicious and abundant meals.
 This trail has undulating terrain and requires you to be fit and for you to sufficiently acclimatize to the altitude.
 The consistent up and downs are demanding on the body, especially the knees.
-However, all the challenges you are dealt with, are significantly outweighed by the rewards that you are privy to.
+All the challenges you have dealt with, are significantly outweighed by the rewards that you are granted.
 Finally, on day 3, you get to camp close to the archeological site, giving you sufficient time to extensively explore the ruins.
-Choquequirao is an image of perfectly structured stone, surrounded by eye catching wild vegetation that’s full of color.
+Choquequirao is an image of perfectly structured stone, surrounded by eye catching wild vegetation full of color.

-A fortress, a ceremonial center, a city or the last residence of the Inca, whatever you choose to call it, its definitely worth a visit.
+A fortress, a ceremonial center, a city or the last residence of the Inca, whatever the purpose, its definitely worth a visit.
 Choquequirao translates to “Cradle of gold”.
-The current accepted theory behind the name is that there were possibly gold mines during Inca times, that they exploited.
+The current accepted theory is that there were possibly gold mines here during Inca times, that they exploited.
 Unfortunately, around the 1900´s the ruins were thoroughly looted.
-Because of the large section of this site that still needs to restored and excavated from the dense jungle, its anyone´s guess what treasures still lay await to be discovered.
+There is a large section of this site that still needs to restored and excavated from the dense jungle, its anyone´s guess what treasures still await to be discovered.
 During the Spanish conquest, scholars believe that when the Incas started retreating towards the jungle, they used this Inca site as their last refuge.

 Like all Inca cities, it includes a main plaza, royal quarters , a temple for the sun, large buildings called kallankas, storage buildings called collcas, platforms called usnu, barracks for soldiers, a prison, walled-off houses separate from the rest of the site for priests, an administrative center and lots and lots of terraces for agriculture and hillside stabilization.